5 Tips to Improving Your LinkedIn Profile

 In your headline, you have just 120 characters to deliver your elevator speech and insert critical keywords for your business/profession.
 This is arguably the most important part of your profile.
 Spend some time on this and choose your words carefully.

-Here is an excellent headline (learn and do likewise):
+Here is a good one (learn and do likewise):

 Send the Right Message with Your Summary